sig-net/solana-contract-examples/proposals/PARALLEL_UTXO_SIGNING_ARCHITECTURE.md

 **Why this matters:**

-- **Prevents session confusion attacks:** A user-provided session ID could collide with or reference another user's session, potentially hijacking signing state or causing accounting errors.
+- **Prevents session confusion attacks:** A user-provided session ID could collide with or reference another user's session.
 - **Ensures deterministic verification:** Given the same commitments and user, the session ID is always the same.
-The DEX can verify any `sign_input` call references the correct session by recomputing the ID from stored commitments.
 - **Prevents replay across sessions:** Each unique transaction shape produces a unique session ID.
-Signatures and state cannot be misattributed across different withdrawal attempts.
 - **Idempotent session creation:** If a user calls `create_session` twice with identical parameters, they get the same session ID (reject duplicate or treat as no-op).
+- **Forces transaction integrity:** As shown above, this derivation makes session splitting attacks impossible.

 **Implementation note:** The session PDA seed should include this derived `session_id`, making it impossible to create conflicting sessions.

 ---

-### 2. Explicit fee declaration with optimistic balance reservation
+### 2. Explicit Fee Declaration with Optimistic Balance Reservation

 The session **must** include an explicit `declared_fee` amount.
 Balance is **reserved** (not just checked) at session creation, and input accumulation is strictly bounded.